 Your boiler is one of the most heavily used appliances in your home.
-A combi-boiler that supplies your hot water and heating will be running 24 hours a day, 7 days a week for the vast majority of the year - and at some point you will need to have a new boiler installed.
+A combi-boiler that supplies your hot water and heating is required 24 hours a day, 7 days a week - and at some point you will need to have a new boiler installed.

 For most people, there are many questions when it comes to new boiler installation.
 In this article, we will look at some of the most frequently asked questions.